vito11/CameraHook/README.md

 You need to install another app which gets camera data via ```onPreviewFrame``` to verify if CameraHook works well.

-For example, **CustomizedCameraPreview** is another prototype of mine which renders ```onPreviewFrame``` data to the screen is a good verification app for CameraHook (https://github.com/vito11/CustomizedCameraPreview)
+For example, **CustomizedCameraPreview** is another prototype of mine which renders ```onPreviewFrame``` data to the screen, it is a good verification app for CameraHook (https://github.com/vito11/CustomizedCameraPreview)

 **Please note that CustomizedCameraPreview is a custumized preview, so both the data and the preview shown on the screen can be changed by CameraHook, and Most third-party QR code scanners use system preview, CameraHook only change the data of these scanners and will not change the preview on the screen**